 MR. LOZANO: So that would be -- so of the 377 only the substantive threats require a monitoring plan.
 The lowest two level of unfounded and transient is a school-based decision, because a transient threat could have been a low-level threat like a joke or something that was easily resolved so that you might not have a monitoring plan.

-So if there's any doubt at the school level that a threat might be carried forward, that's when the school would create a monitoring plan.
+So if there's any doubt at the school level that a threat might be carried forward, that's would be appropriate?
+Because I don't think 72 hours is appropriate.